orta/orta.github.com/_posts/2025-10-20-late-thirties.md

 - Due to the sale of Puzzmo, my incentives are heavily aligned to simply _"Get Puzzmo successful"_ which means doing non-Puzzmo stuff (like writing this post) feels like I'm not focusing on my core goals

 I've never been this busy, for this long, with barely any downtime.

-Leadership level of Puzzmo is a lot more time-consuming than _technical_ leadership was at Artsy.
+C-level leadership levels of a company is a lot more time-consuming than _technical_ leadership was at Artsy.

 That leaves little time to do related-but-not contributions to collective efforts.